Kenyas Ruto Orders Evacuations After Deadly Floods - UrduPoint

 People living in the affected areas will have 48 hours to move, he added.

-"The forecast is that rain is going to continue and the likelihood of flooding and people losing lives is real and therefore we must take preemptive action," he said.
+"The forecast is that rain is going to continue and the likelihood of flooding and people losing lives is real and therefore we must take preemptive action," Ruto said.

 "It is not a time for guesswork, we are better off safe than sorry."